scraggo/scraggo.github.io/content/drafts/meet.md

 ### Surface: Interests and Objects

 Questions about things external to you that help define your personality and social perception:

 - What activities/hobbies do you feel define you?
 - What TV, movies, music, comics, etc interest you?
 - What things (objects) do you feel define you?
 - Fashion preferences:
   - [Men: What's My Style?
 Quiz](https://www.allthetests.com/personality-tests/style-quizzes/what-is-your-style/quiz17/1133490128/men-whats-my-style)
-  - [30 Men’s Fashion and Clothing Styles for Every Aesthetic](https://www.thetrendspotter.net/clothing-styles/) - Not a quiz, just browse and note what you like.
+  - [30 Men's Fashion and Clothing Styles for Every Aesthetic](https://www.thetrendspotter.net/clothing-styles/) - Not a quiz, just browse and note what you like.
   - [Women: what is your personal style quiz - Gabrielle Arruda](https://gabriellearruda.com/personal-style-quiz/)

 ### For fun